How and Why You Should Start a Daily Positive Journal

 I was at the end of my proverbial rope and I needed help.
 I had struggled so much, for so long and had fallen so low.
 I was in my late twenties, with so much of my life still ahead of me, but it was being wasted with a perception of myself that was self-defeating.

 I finally crashed!

-One was to write a personal account of my life (the book I just referred to) and the other was to start another journal detailing positive things about me and my life.
+One was to write a personal account of my life and the other was to start another journal detailing positive things about me and my life.
 He instructed me to write in the positive journal every day, regardless of how I felt.